See our full Disability Services event calendar.

 - Magnification – built into operating systems, but also available through other software and hardware options.

 - Notetaking Tools and Techniques – Livescribe is a popular option that uses a special pen and paper to produce multimedia notes.
 These pens are sold in our bookstore, and are used in a Disability Services Universal Design project.
-Sonocent is a newer option.
-It is an application that can give users the ability to color code portions of audio recordings and connect them with notes, PPT, etc.
+There are also a variety of applications that can give users the ability to color code portions of audio recordings or transcripts and connect them with notes, PPT, etc.

 - AT equipment loaned through the libraries or through DS

-Information sessions are group overviews of how the accommodation process works.
+Information sessions are overviews of how the accommodation process works.
 They are for anyone who is curious – students, staff, or faculty.
-They are recommended, but not required.
+They can be scheduled as standalone meetings, or can be requested for existing events such as department meetings or class sessions.

 Professional Development Series